 This site is dedicated to documenting the setup, features, and operation of our Home Lab.
 Our Home Lab consists of several different components and systems, including:

-A high-performance home network
+A high-performance home network with redundant Internet connections

 A storage system that utilizes multiple NAS devices